 Using An Online Lab To Get Images from 110 Film

-If you choose an online lab to develop your disposable camera they will send you your scans back and you can download them to your phone or you can scan the negatives yourself using a scanner, dedicated camera set up, or a smart app.
+If you choose an online lab to develop your 110 film they will send you your scans back and you can download them to your phone or you can scan the negatives yourself using a scanner, dedicated camera set up, or a smart app.

 Using Walgreens To Get Images from 110 Film